 Abstract

 Background: The assessment of thyroid function is based on TSH levels.
-Subclinical thyroid dysfunction is defined as the combination of normal levels of thyroid hormones with abnormal levels of TSH.
-Evidence has emerged contradicting the set-point model of thyroid regulation which underlies the concept of TSH based subclinical thyroid dysfunction.
+Subclinical thyroid dysfunction is defined as the combination of normal levels of thyroid hormones with abnormal levels of the controlling hormone, TSH.
+Other endocrine dysfunctions are not defined on the basis of levels of controlling hormones.
 We therefore addressed the question as to whether thyroid hormones (free thyroxine (FT4), triiodothyronine/free triiodothyronine (T3/FT3)), or TSH levels, within and beyond the normal ranges, provide the better guide to the range of clinical parameters associated with thyroid status.

 Methods: A PubMed/Medline search of papers up to November 2018, examining correlations of thyroid hormones and TSH with clinical parameters was performed.
 References of retrieved articles were searched.
 Papers were assessed for quality using a modified Newcastle-Ottawa score.
 PRISMA guidelines were followed.
 A meta-analysis of the correlations was performed.

 Results: We identified 33 articles.
 There was consistent high quality evidence that atrial fibrillation, low bone density, frailty, death, cognition, features of the metabolic syndrome and steatohepatitis were more strongly associated with FT4 rather than TSH levels.
-We were unable to find any consistent evidence suggesting TSH levels correlated better than FT4 levels with any parameter.
+We were unable to find any consistent evidence suggesting TSH levels correlated better than FT4 levels with any clinical parameter.
 T3 and FT3 levels were correlated with clinical parameters as strongly as FT4 levels, but there was less literature regarding these correlations available, and some of the FT3/T3 correlations appeared to be due to reverse causation.

 Conclusions.
 Thyroid hormone levels have stronger correlations with clinical parameters than do TSH levels.
 The previously emphasized correlations of clinical parameters with TSH levels are due to the strong negative population correlation between thyroid hormones and TSH.

-The concept of subclinical thyroid dysfunction based on TSH levels is not valid.
-Any borderline thyroid dysfunction would be better defined in terms of thyroid hormone levels.
+Any borderline thyroid dysfunction would be better defined in terms of thyroid hormone, rather than TSH, levels.
 TSH levels remain sensitive screening tests for overt thyroid dysfunction, but there is no reason to otherwise determine thyroid function or thyroid hormone replacement on the basis of TSH levels.
+These conclusions are consonant with recent advances in the understanding of thyroid hormone regulation.

 Introduction